 - A beneficial owner of income.

 - A QI.

 - A WP or WT.

 - An authorized foreign agent.

 - A U.S. branch of certain foreign banks or insurance companies that is treated as a U.S. person.

 - A foreign partnership or a foreign trust (other than a WP or WT), but only to the extent the income is effectively connected with its conduct of a trade or business in the United States.

 - A payee who is not known to be the beneficial owner, but who is presumed to be a foreign person under the presumption rules.

 - A PAİ.

+- · A partner receiving a distribution of effectively connected income from a PTP or nominee.

-A recipient does not include any of the following
+A recipient does not include any of the following:

-- A nonwithholding foreign partnership, if the income is not effectively connected with its conduct of a trade or business in the United States. - A disregarded entity. - A foreign trust that is described in section 651(a) (a foreign simple trust) if the income is not effectively connected with the conduct of a trade or business in the United States. - A foreign trust to the extent that all or a portion of the trust is treated as owned by the grantor or other person under sections 671 through 679 (a foreign grantor trust). - A U.S. branch that is not treated as a U.S. person unless the income is, or is treated as, effectively connected with the conduct of a trade or business in the United States.
+- · A nonwithholding foreign partnership, if the income is not effectively connected with its conduct of a trade or business in the United States. - · A disregarded entity. - A foreign trust that is described in section 651(a) (a foreign simple trust) if the income is not effectively connected with the conduct of a trade or business in the United States. - · A foreign trust to the extent that all or a portion of the trust is treated as owned by the grantor or other person under sections 671 through 679 (a foreign grantor trust). - A U.S. branch that is not treated as a U.S. person unless the income is, or is treated as, effectively connected with the conduct of a trade or business in the United States.